dmaier-couchbase/cb-xdcr-helpers/README.md

 * The source bucket
 * The target bucket

-The '/' was escaped by is HTML encoded in order to use the id directly in further REST calls.
+The '/' is HTML encoded in order to use the id directly in further REST calls.